paradigmxyz/reth/book/cli/reth/node.md

           [default: 30000000]

-      --builder.interval <SECONDS>
+      --builder.interval <DURATION>
-          The interval at which the job should build a new payload after the last (in seconds)
+          The interval at which the job should build a new payload after the last.

+          Interval is specified in seconds or in milliseconds if the value ends with `ms`: * `50ms` -> 50 milliseconds * `1` -> 1 second

           [default: 1]